Forward Regression via Gram-Schmidt Orthogonalization for Ultra-High Dimensional Linear Models: Numerical Properties

 To extensively study the variable selection performance, we evaluate several indices.
-Let \( \hat{J}_{\hat{k}_n}^{(t)} \) denote the selected model in the \( t \)-th simulation replication and, {again,} \( N_n \) represent the true model.
+Let \( \hat{J}_{\hat{k}_n}^{(t)} \) denote the selected model in the \( t \)-th simulation replication and, {again,} \( N_n \) represents the true model.
 The Coverage Probability is calculated as \( T^{-1} \sum_{t} I\left(\hat{J}_{\hat{k}_n}^{(t)} \supset N_n\right) \), measuring the probability that all relevant variables are selected.
 We also compute the Percentage of False Negatives as \( T^{-1} \sum_{t} \sharp(N_n \setminus \hat{J}_{\hat{k}_n}^{(t)}) /\sharp(N_n) \), which quantifies the average proportion of relevant variables in \( N_n \) that are not selected by the method.
 Similarly, the Percentage of False Positives is given by \( T^{-1} \sum_{t} \sharp( \hat{J}_{\hat{k}_n}^{(t)} \setminus N_n) /\sharp(N_n^c ) \), reflecting the average proportion of irrelevant variables incorrectly selected.
-To assess selection accuracy, we track the Best Model Size in simulation replications where all relevant variables are selected.
+To assess model size selection accuracy, we track the Best Model Size for greedy methods in simulation replications where all relevant variables are successfully selected.
 This represents the model size at the point when all relevant variables are first included in the selection path.
 A more accurate method should yield a smaller Best Model Size while maintaining a high Coverage Probability.
 Additionally, we record the Selected Model Size in the same replications.
 A method with a Selected Model Size closer to the Best Model Size is considered more precise.
-To evaluate computational efficiency, we measure the average running time of each method.
 Finally, to assess both in-sample and out-of-sample performance, we report the average RSS of the selected model and the MSPE for predicting \( y_{n+1} \).

-{Consider first} Example 3 below.
-In this example, the relationship among variables follows an autoregressive type correlation structure.
-Such a correlation structure might be useful when a natural order exists among the predictors.
-As a consequence, predictors that are beyond a fixed distance in this order become mutually independent. \\
+Consider first Example 3, which examines the performance of GSFR relative to greedy alternatives.
+In this example, the relationship among variables follows a block-wise compound symmetry correlation structure, predictors within the same block exhibit the same degree of correlation with one another.

 {\bf Example 3}.
 We consider the following linear model: